folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 `image: <your_registry_IP_FQDN>/<repo>/okapi:<image_tag>`<br/>

+-Edit the folio-r2-stripes.yaml file, and set your Docker registry, repo and image tag to pull Stripes from, here:<br/>

+`image: <your_registry_IP_FQDN>/<repo>/stripes:<image_tag>`<br/>

--In the same folio-r2-clustered-okapi.yaml file, edit to point to the Registry Resource Secret in your Rancher environment, here:<br/>
+-In the same folio-r2-clustered-okapi.yaml and folio-r2-stripes.yaml files, edit to point to the Registry Resource Secret in your Rancher environment, here:<br/>
 ```
 imagePullSecrets:
  - name: <your_registry_secret>